National Catholic Forensic League

-The National Catholic Forensic League (NCFL) is a speech and debate league that was formed in 1951.
-It is organized into regions that correspond to Roman Catholic dioceses.
+The National Catholic Forensic League (NCFL) is a nonprofit speech and debate league that was formed in 1951.
+It is organized into regions that correspond to Latin Catholic dioceses.
 Member schools include both public and parochial high schools.
 The NCFL recruits member schools in both the United States and Canada.
 As of January, 2011, there were 65 active dioceses with NCFL leagues.
-The IRS recognizes the NCFL as an organization eligible to receive tax-deductible charitable donations.

 The NCFL sponsors the Grand National Speech and Debate Tournament held each year over Memorial Day weekend.
-It offers an array of events similar, but not identical, to those of the National Speech and Debate Association.
+It offers an array of events similar but not identical to those of the National Speech and Debate Association.

-2020's NCFL Tournament
+NCFL Tournament

-Due to the Coronavirus Epidemic, the NCFL Tournament for 2020 has been cancelled.
-The organization still plans on holding their national event in 2021.
+Due to the Coronavirus, the organisation was forced to not host their national tournament.
+This was incredibly historic as it was the first time in history the NCFL was unable to do so.
+After virtually hosting the tournament online in 2021, normal operation procedures followed in the time since then, as of March 2024.